uhafner/warnings-ng-plugin-devenv/README.md

     2. Select Open...
     3. Select the folder `warnings-ng-plugin-devenv`
     4. When IntelliJ asks : *Maven projects need to be imported* select *Enable Auto-Import*.
-3. After all projects have been cloned, compilation errors may occur.
-Please remember that the folders `{project}/target/generated-sources` and `{project}/target/generated-test-sources` are marked as `Sources Root` and respectively `Test Sources Root` for the error-producing project (Right click on respective folder above > Mark Directory as).
+3. After the import in IntelliJ, compilation errors may occur in some projects.
+Please check in those projects that all sub-folders of `{project}/target/generated-sources` and `{project}/target/generated-test-sources` are marked as `Sources Root` and `Test Sources Root`, respectively.
+(Right click on those folders and mark them accordingly with **Mark Directory as**).
    Execute `mvn verify -DskipTests` to convince yourself that the compilation is error-free.
 4. Run the Test Launchers in IntelliJ for analysis-model, forensics-api, git-forensics, and warnings-ng.
 5. Start Jenkins with `jenkins.sh`.